syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 ### readOnly `boolean`
 {:#members:readonly}

-Toggles the readonly state of the maskedit textbox.
-When the maskedit textbox is readonly, it doesn't allow your input.
+Toggles the readonly state of the mask edit textbox.
+When the mask edit textbox is readonly, it doesn't allow your input.

 #### Default Value